Understanding Knee Pain

 Introduction to Bursitis

-When experiencing knee pain, one potential cause could be bursitis.
-Bursitis is a painful condition that affects the small, fluid-filled sacs called bursae.
-These sacs cushion the bones, tendons, and muscles near joints.
 The condition occurs when the bursae become inflamed, leading to discomfort and pain in the affected area.
-According to the Mayo Clinic, bursitis can significantly impact your ability to move and engage in everyday activities.
+Bursitis can significantly impact your ability to move and engage in everyday activities (Mayo Clinic).

 Causes of Knee Bursitis